What you need to know about the Anti-Distracted Driving Act

 Can I still use navigation apps like Waze or Google Maps?

-Motorists are allowed to use navigation apps like Waze or Google maps as long as the devices are installed in places that will not obstruct the driver's view.
+Motorists are allowed to use navigation apps like Waze or Google maps as long as the devices are installed within the so-called safe zone, and won't block the driver's view.

 What will happen if I get apprehended?